NichiHachi/video-to-ASCII/README.md

 # Video to ASCII

 Convert any bicolor video (Black and White) and tricolor video (Black, White and Grey) into an ascii version.
 The program focuses on forms rather than color derivatives.
-Works on Linux and Windows !

 ## Table of Contents
 1. [Usage](#usage)